 Create content that helps you identify visitors by purchase intent and monitor return visitors.

 You should be running tests on your website.
 They can be simple tests.
 Come up with a hypothesis like - "We can increase leads with a quote request pop-up".
 Test it out.
 Running A/B tests are easy.
 I recommend Google Experiments, HubSpot or Optimizely.
 You can set it up in 10 minutes or less.

 If each month you test and improve one thing, you’ll be outperforming your competitors in no time.

 Keep your brand top-of-mind with consumers, stay in contact with them.

 Are you following up in a helpful way?
 Really think about ways to be helpful.
 This is your chance to surprise and delight visitors.

 Create content that people get excited to read or watch.
 Are there any emails newsletters you get excited to read?
 What is it that excited you about it?

 I build race cars.
 There are two or three retailers that send me amazing weekly emails with helpful tips on upgrades and repairs.
-For me it’s helpful, relevant and interesting.
+For me it’s helpful, relevant, and interesting.
 If all they did was send me coupons and deals I’d unsubscribe pretty quickly.

 The best book on this is Jab, Jab, Jab, Right Hook by Gary V. He does an amazing job with examples and case studies of brands who give, give, give, ask.
-Don’t be the company that asks, asks, asks, maybe gives.
+Don’t be the company that asks, asks, asks, and then maybe gives.